 RESPONSES DATE 1 see above post.
 6/19/2020 8:07 PM 2 I want to be business friendly to the businesses in the Village area.
 I don't want large tax benefits going to those building the large buildings.
 6/18/2020 4:59 PM 3 I did not see any project to address the environmental changes that will take place during the development of the Plan.
 I've noticed the removal of various trees in the construction at Dunwoody Baptist Church (Mt Vernon).
 I am especially concerned about the Perimeter Place: the pond currently harbors wild life (adult geese and just born goslings, egrets, turtles, fishes and several birds).
 Thus, I believe we should try to adjust the new enterprises with the current green areas.
-In fact, I'd love to hear that the pound would be preserved, its an oasis in the middle of the city and we could explore it in a touristic way:) Lastly, in my point of view, we cannot close our eyes to the fact that being near 1285 and MARTA station can also bring violence to our community, as we experienced at Perimeter Mall in the end of May.
+In fact, I'd love to hear that the pound would be preserved, its no assis in the middle of the city and we could explore it in a touristic way:) Lastly, in my point of view, we cannot close our eyes to the fact that being near I285 and MARTA station can also bring violence to our community, as we experienced at Perimeter Mall in the end of May.
 Therefore, I believe we have to be prepared for any increase of crimes, developing plans to address it, strengthening and training our Police.
 6/18/2020 2:30 PM 4 What is the 'future park at perimeter center' - more apartments?
 It has to STOP.
 6/18/2020 12:31 AM 5 It is generic and uninspiring.
-6/17/2020 10:28 PM 5 6 It is generic and uninspiring.
-Not sure 6/17/2020 10:28 PM 6/17/2020 9:29 PM - 6 Not sure 6/17/2020 9:29 PM 6 7 Not sure New housing.
-6/17/2020 9:29 PM 6/17/2020 6:29 PM
+6/17/2020 10:28 PM 6 Not sure 6/17/2020 9:29 PM 7 New housing.
+6/17/2020 6:29 PM 8 No mention of public safety or maintaining trees 6/17/2020 5:39 PM 9 to many places when the plan encourages rather than requires.
+Like giving lip service to ageing in place which only townhomes and no stacked flats have been built here in the years since the last plan update in 2015.
+In it's first decade the City spent \$ on Wayfinding studies twice.
+Never implemented except what the PCID implemented.
+Are we going to spend \$200,000 on a third study before taking any action on installing wayfinding?
+Looks like Pork to a third party 6/17/2020 4:30 PM